score-json/nlohmann_json/.dotstop_extensions/README.md

   url: "https://math.stackexchange.com/"
 ---
 ```
-An example of `WebReference` with non-empty description is
+An example of `WebReference` with non-empty description is:
 ```
 ---
 ...